 “…since the prophetic Scriptures have their fulfilment in the person and work of Christ, biblical theology must take as its starting point a Christ-centered interpretation of the Bible, in both the Old and New Testaments.
 It must be based upon the way in which the New Testament interprets the Old….How we go about developing this pattern of biblical theology is where the difficulty arises and remains the challenge now and for the future.
 “Why PTSJ?”
 The mission for PTSJ is to faithfully work to help meet this challenge by an unwavering stance based upon “Back to the Bible” by “sola Scriptura” all to the glory of God.”

 Gary D. Long, PTS Faculty President

 We cordially welcome all those who are like-minded to support the seminary through prayer.
-Graphic design of the PTSJ is jointly credited to Ron Adair and Zachary S. Maxcey.
+Graphic design of the PTIJ is jointly credited to Ron Adair and Zachary S. Maxcey.
 Soli Deo Gloria!
 Semper Reformanda!

 Yours in Christ,

 Copyright © 2016 Providence Theological Institute.
 All rights reserved.